c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 TIMEZONE
 --------

-This variable controls the system as well as service timezone for the Devilbox's own containers.
+This variable controls the system as well as service timezone for the DreamDevBox's own containers.
 This is especially useful to keep PHP and database timezones in sync.

 +-----------------------+----------------+-------------------+